spectralliaisons/gps-tracker/README.md

 ![an image examplar](./examples/proofofconcept1.jpg)

 ## displaying the initial section of the Russian River East Fork from SD card
+With concentric circles indicating distance from current location (at center)
 ![an image examplar](./examples/proofofconcept2.jpg)

 ## overview